Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Introduction

 Similarly, we can consider the nonlinear Ermakov-Pinney (EP) differential equation

-One can show (see Section \ref{sec2}) that such differential equation is invariant under a Lie symmetry algebra generated by vector fields of the form \eqref{EP-svfa} where $a$ satisfies Eq. \eqref{3rd2}.
+One can show (see Section \ref{sec2}) that such differential equation is invariant under a 3-dimensional Lie algebra of Lie symmetries generated by vector fields of the form \eqref{EP-svfa} where $a$ satisfies Eq. \eqref{3rd2}.
 Let us mention that the differential equation \eqref{3rd2} is very related to the theory of higher order Adler-Gelfand-Dikii differential operators \cite{A79,GD} and it plays a key role in the study of projective connections and $\mathfrak{gl}(n,\mathbb{R})$ current algebras\cite{M88, Gu02}.

-The main objective of this paper is to identify two families of second order ordinary differential equations that are invariant under a two-dimensional affine Lie subalgebra of the Lie algebra associated to the EP equation, i.e., the Lie algebra generated by vector fields \eqref{EP-svfa}.
+The main objective of this paper is to identify families of second order ordinary differential equations that are invariant under a two-dimensional affine Lie subalgebra of the Lie algebra associated to the EP equation, i.e., the Lie algebra generated by vector fields \eqref{EP-svfa}.
 One of the identified families of equations will be seen to include the EP equation \eqref{EPk} as a special case.
 This analysis is performed on Section \ref{sec3}.
 The presence of the non-Abelian two-dimensional symmetry Lie algebra, which is solvable, is sufficient for a second order ODE to be fully integrable by quadratures.
 In a final section devoted to conclusions and remarks, we point out that the identified invariant equations are not only of theoretical interest, but they are related to some recent models arising in population dynamics.
-This connection will be explored in more detail in a separate paper.
+This connection has been explored in more detail in a separate paper \cite{GuengoerTorres2019}.